Part V

 Your Rhythm is the Only Valid Rhythm.

-Your cycle may be shaped by trauma, by medication, by gender-affirming care, by menopause, or by chronic illness.
+Your cycle may be shaped by trauma, by medication, by menopause, or by chronic illness.

 The Tyranny of the Template

 Cycle apps and archetypal charts are tools, not oracles.
-If the app says “High Energy” but your body says “Rest,” the app is wrong.
+If the app says “High Energy” but your body says “Lower the load,” lower the load.

 It breeds shame.
 It disconnects you from the Insula—the Inner Sensor sometimes mythically named the Oracle’s Chamber.